 HARTCAMP: hc-L5 ENCLAVE

-HARTCAMP: LEVEL 5 - ENCLAVE N-ENTRY
+HARTCAMP: LEVEL 5 - ENCLAVE N-ENTRY PASSAGE

 (pic 24-9-07 / to EEN)

 The enclave entry door from the dc centre-stair landing opens into a passage that skirts the inner side of the enclave's two large west-side living-spaces.
-Just inside the enclave entrance is the entry-door of the first of these [pic right] - an apt only recorded in 2008.
+Just inside the enclave entrance is the entry-door of the first of these [pic right] (an apt only recorded in 2008).

-HARTCAMP: LEVEL 5 - ENCLAVE CORRIDOR
+HARTCAMP: LEVEL 5 - ENCLAVE PASSAGE

 (pic 24-9-07 / to S)

-Along the building's east edge the enclave corridor is tucked beneath the dormered roof.
+Along the building's east edge the enclave passage is tucked beneath the dormered roof.
 The dormer window embrasures are used by the enclave occupants for storage; at this time building maintenance has usurped these spaces.

 (pic 19-4-08 / to S)